HelloWorld19930603/xingda-springboot/src/main/webapp/static/js/flot-chart/PLUGINS.md

 Here is a simple debug plugin which alerts each of the series in the plot.
-It has a single option that control whether it is enabled and how much info to output:
+It has a single option that control whether it is enabled and how much purchaseInfo to output:

 ```js
 (function ($) {